 Right now everything is happening either on the InfluxDB IOx repository itself or in our community Slack channel #influxdb_iox.
 You can also post questions or comments on the InfluxDB IOx category on our community Discourse.

 There’s so much more I wanted to get to in this post.
 I didn’t even really get into the core technical details.
-If you’re hungry for more of that, I’ll be hosting a monthly tech deep dive presentation on the 2nd Wednesday of every month at 8:30 AM Pacific Time.
-Here’s a page with information and a direct link to the Zoom chat room we’ll host the first InfluxDB IOx tech talk in.
-No registration required.
+If you’re hungry for more of that, I’ll be hosting a monthly tech deep dive presentation on the 2nd Wednesday of every month at 8:00 AM Pacific Time.

 Lastly, if you’re interested in this project and want to get paid to work on it full-time, we’re hiring.
 We’re looking for people with one or more skillsets in: Rust, distributed systems, and columnar databases.
 The downside is that you’d have to work with me directly, but the upside is that you’d get to work with my brilliant teammates.
 Send an email to [email protected] and CC me [email protected].